rocketbro/rocketbro.github.io/portfolio.md

 <div style="font-size: 2rem;"><h1 style="margin-top: 0.25em">Portfolio</h1></div>

-This shall be fleshed out in the near and bright future.
-Until then, check out what I'm working on [here](/projects) and enjoy the reel below.
+This page is currently in development.
+Until it's complete, check out what I'm working on [here](/projects) and enjoy the content below.
 Hit me up on [X](https://x.com/asherpope/) or jump into the [Intrinsic Labs Discord Server](https://discord.gg/HjSjeJYNKh) if you'd like to chat.

 ## Software Development